lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

     set group cnt_mid mol 3

 With the three ``set`` commands, we assign unique, otherwise unused molecule IDs to atoms in those three groups.
+A molecule ID is an integer that groups atoms into a *molecule* for bookkeeping purposes, and can be useful for tracking and post-processing.
 We will use this IDs later to assign different colors to these groups of atoms.

 Run the simulation using LAMMPS.
 The number of atoms in each group is given in